Arsenalist/zararsiddiqi/content/blog/2020-02-26-busybusybusy/index.md

 - What is the bad news that I am scared of giving someone and what am I doing about it?
 - What is an activity that has become so routine for me that I don't even question its value?

-These are some of the questions that help me prioritize and unschedule work so I'm not `BusyBusyBusy`.
+These are some of the questions that help me prioritize and unschedule work.
 For me, it's a start.